Macreall/FileWarden/README.md

 # FileWarden
 This lightweight WIN32 Application enhances your printer's scanning capabilities.
-With this tool, you can organize scanned documents across multiple folders, set custom naming rules, and go beyond the default scanner settings.
+With this tool you can go far beyond the default scanner settings.
 - Multiple save locations: - Add more than the default 4 locations for a printer
 - Custom folder structure: - Organize scans by year, month, job type, or any criteria
 - Flexible file naming rules: - Include whatever information you want to create structured filenames